 In this article, we will talk about the command line tooling provided by .Net Core.

 .Net Core 1.0 command line tool chain is a cross platform tool which allows us to develop .Net core applications using command line interface.
 It`s first RTM release was announced on June 27, 2016.
 It is the primary layer on which other higher level tools are built.
 We can use the .Net core command line interface on Windows, Mac and various flavors of Linux including RedHat.
 For more information on supported opearating system click here.
 Commands are same on each supported platform.
 Means even if I use Mac machine to learn the command line tooling, I can use the same commands on Windows or Linux machine and continue learning.

 In this article, we will go through the android operating system versions.
 The main purpose of this article is to note down all the major versions with API levels, so that we can reference it whenever needed.

 Names of android versions follows a simple pattern.
-Versions are named alphabetically from A up to N. As of writing of this article current android version is Nougat (API level 24).
+Versions are named alphabetically from A up to P. Current android version is Pie (API level 28).
 Each major release version is named after something sweet.
 Below is the list of android versions.

 In this article, we will talk about how to navigate from one activity to another activity in Xamarin Android application.

 Real world android applications consist of many activities.
 Consider an example of Gmail android application.
 When user opens up the application on their android device, first screen display all the emails in a list and when user tap on any email, then it navigate to another screen to display the content of that email.

 In previous post, we learned how to create a simple hello world Xamarin android application in visual studio 2015 using C#.
 Now in this article, we will learn how to navigate from one activity to another activity on an event like button click.
 So let`s get started.